 You can file an appeal with the appeal board via email or online.
 More details are available from the Department of Revenue.
 You can file your appeal form here if you're living in Philadelphia.

 One widespread myth is that challenging assessments will inevitably lead to higher taxes.
-This is only sometimes true -- presenting a solid case backed by evidence can lead to a reduction instead.
+This is only sometimes true -- presenting a solid, evidence-backed case can lead to a reduction instead.

 By the way, if you’re transferring a commercial or residential property, you’ll want to familiarize yourself with transfer taxes.
 For example, Philadelphia’s transfer tax is among the highest in Pennsylvania.